What are the drop off and pick up times?

 How do you introduce the dogs?

 When a new dog comes in, we introduce them slowly, starting with a leashed introduction to a dog that is known to be quiet and non reactive.
 We keep them in a separate smaller section of the yard, adding a few dogs at a time until they are in a small group of easy going dogs.
-When we feel the new guy is comfortable, we introduce him to the whole pack, usually by this time he is ready to play!
+When we feel the new dog is comfortable, we introduce them into the group we feel they will have the most fun in, usually by this time they are ready to play!

 Are the dogs separated into different groups?